manishkatyan/strapi-stripe/README.md

 The Stripe Payments plugin allows you to accept credit card payments via Stripe payment gateway on your Strapi site with surprising ease and efficiency.

-Setting up the plugin is super easy.
+Setting up the plugin is super easy and takes just a few minutes.

-After installing the plugin, enter your Stripe API credentials in the plugin Settings.
+* After installing the plugin, enter your Stripe API credentials in the plugin Settings.

-You create the products that you want to sell online.
+* You create the products that you want to sell online.
 The plugin will automtically generate code to embed the payment button for those products.

-You would embed the automatically generated payment button code next to the product that you want to sell online.
+* You would embed the automatically generated payment button code next to the product that you want to sell online.

-On clicking the payment button, your customer will be redirected to the payment page, securely hosted by Stripe, to make online payment.
+* On clicking the payment button, your customer will be redirected to the payment page, securely hosted by Stripe, to make online payment.

-After payment success (or failure), your customer is redirected to the easily customizable `Checkout Result` page to get more information about the transaction.
+* After payment success (or failure), your customer is redirected to the easily customizable Checkout Result page to get more information about the transaction.

-Eevry transaction is recorded in the Report section of the plugin, giving you an overview of all transactions
+* Every transaction is recorded in the Report section of the plugin, giving you an overview of all transactions

-To test the plugin, you can toggle the test mode, prividing test API credentials from Stripe.
+That's all you need to do to start accepting payment on your Stripe website!

 <a href="https://www.npmjs.com/package/strapi-stripe">
 <img alt="GitHub package.json version" src="https://img.shields.io/github/package-json/v/manishkatyan/strapi-stripe?label=npm&logo=npm">